redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

                 - --leader-election-namespace=kube-system
                 - --dns01-recursive-nameservers="8.8.8.8:53"

-Note that this modification should only be made to the cert-manager specification section.
-Also note the use of well-known Google public DNS servers to prove there is no dependency on AWS for domain name resolution.
+Delete the cert-manager pod in the openshift-operators namespace so that it is recreated with these changes applied.

 Create a ClusterIssuer resource in the openshift-operators namespace that points to a LetsEncrypt endpoint for the DNS01 challenge.
 Note that this should be a production endpoint as this uses a Certificate Authority from the list that is supported by API Gateway (https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html).